JainAbhi2411/DineQR/docs/prd.md

 ---

-#### 3.1.4 Enhanced QR Code Management
+#### 3.1.4 Enhanced QR Code Management with Real-Time Table Synchronization

+**Overview**:
-**Overview**:\nGenerate, manage, and track QR codes for tables, takeaway, and delivery.
-Each QR code links to the restaurant's digital menu and enables customers to place orders directly. **QR code scanning is exclusively available on mobile devices.**
+Generate, manage, and track QR codes for tables, takeaway, and delivery.
+Each QR code links to the restaurant's digital menu and enables customers to place orders directly. **QR code scanning is exclusively available on mobile devices.
+Table additions, modifications, and deletions are instantly synchronized to customer dashboards.**

 **Key Features**: